shatakshisharma06/shatakshisharma06/README.md

-- 👋 Hi, I’m Shatakshi Sharma
+- Hi, I’m Shatakshi Sharma
-- 👀 I’m interested in Web Develepment
+- I’m interested in Web Develepment
-- 🌱 I’m currently learning ...
+- I’m currently learning web Devlepment
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- Open to opportunities

 <!---
 shatakshisharma06/shatakshisharma06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.